Ziggurat of Ur: Neo-Babylonian restoration

 King Nabonidus, the last king of the Neo-Babylonian Empire in the 6th century BC, after "finding little left but the last stage and nothing to guide him as to the monument's original appearance", had it restored in seven stages rather than three.

 Excavation and preservation

 The remains of the ziggurat were rediscovered by William Loftus in 1850.
-The first excavations at the site were conducted by John George Taylor (mistakenly credited as "J. E. Taylor") in the 1850s, leading to the identification of the site as Ur.
+The first excavations at the site were conducted by John Taylor (mistakenly credited as "J. E. Taylor") in the 1850s, leading to the identification of the site as Ur.

-After World War I, preliminary excavations were performed by Reginald Campbell Thompson and Henry Hall.
+After World War I, preliminary excavations were performed by Reginald Thompson and Henry Hall.
 The site was extensively excavated in the 1920s by Sir Leonard Woolley by appointment of the University Museum of the University of Pennsylvania and the British Museum in the period of 1922 to 1934.